Au Gratin Potatoes are thinly sliced golden potatoes layered in a rich, creamy, and cheesy sauce. This tasty side dish is always a hit!

 • Peel and thinly slice potatoes (1/8-inch thick).
 I use a mandolin slicer for speed and accuracy (see note 1).
 Measure 6 tightly packed cups of sliced potatoes.

-• Once boiling, reduce heat to medium-low and stir constantly for 2 minutes or until thickened (see note 4).
-Remove from heat, let cool for 2 minutes, then stir in Cheddar cheese until melted and smooth.
-Add prepared potatoes and stir to coat.
+• Once boiling, reduce heat to medium-low and stir constantly for 2 minutes until the sauce thickens (see note 4).
+Remove from heat and let cool for 2 minutes.
+Stir in Cheddar cheese, a handful at a time, until melted and smooth.
+Add the sliced potatoes and stir to coat.

 • Assemble the dish by layering 1/3 of the potatoes in the prepared pan, then sprinkle in 1/2 cup Gruyere cheese and 1/3 of the fresh thyme.
 In the same pan, repeat with another 1/3 of the potatoes, the remaining 1/2 cup Gruyere, and 1/3 thyme.
 Finish with the remaining potatoes and thyme.